Skip to main content

 Effective rates

-The average effective rate on income and spending in 2019 was 15.2%, slightly higher than in 2018.
-After 2014, the year in which the maximum was reached, the average rate decreased in 2015 and 2016 due to the direct tax reform and has then increased every year, but relatively moderately.
+The effective on income and expenditure in 2019 was 15.2%, slightly higher than in 2018.
+After 2014, when the peak was reached, the average rate fell in 2015 and 2016 due to the reform of direct taxes and has since increased every year, but relatively moderately.

-The effective rate of Corporate Tax in 2019 is estimated at 20.6% if calculated on the aggregate tax base and 9.2% if calculated on the positive accounting result.
-In the absence of regulatory changes, as happened in 2019, the variations in the rate are exclusively due to composition (the effect of the different rhythm of profits and bases in companies with different effective rates).
-This effect is what explains the gently decreasing trend shown by the effective rate on profits since 2012.
+The effective corporate tax rate in 2019 is estimated at 20.6% if calculated on the aggregate tax base and 9.2% if calculated on the positive accounting result.
+In the absence of regulatory changes, as occurred in 2019, rate variations are due exclusively to composition (the effect of the different rate of profits and bases in companies with different effective rates).
+This effect explains the gently declining trend shown by the effective rate on profits since 2012.

 The average effective rate on Special Taxes (II.EE.) rose by almost the same percentage by which it decreased in 2018.
-It should be noted that, to complete the aggregate analysis of bases, type and income, it is necessary to calculate a value for the consumption subject to these taxes, although in several of the figures the base is physical consumption and not the value.
-Hence the large fluctuations in the rate from one year to the next, caused, as has been pointed out when talking about the bases, by the variations, sometimes drastic, in energy prices.
-In this context, with the rates calculated with all the collection accrued on the value of consumption (not with the general rate on physical consumption as is done, for hydrocarbons, in the special taxes section), the most notable thing in 2019 is the considerable increase that occurs in the rate of the Hydrocarbon Tax due to the integration of the regional rate into the special rate of the tax.
+It should be noted that, to complete the aggregate analysis of bases, rate and income, it is necessary to calculate a value for the consumption subject to these taxes, although in several of the figures the base is the physical consumption and not the value.
+Hence the large fluctuations in the rate from one year to the next, caused, as has been pointed out when discussing the bases, by the sometimes drastic variations in energy prices.
+In this context, with the rates calculated with all the revenue accrued on the value of consumption (not with the general rate on physical consumption as is done, for hydrocarbons, in the special taxes section), the most notable thing in 2019 is the considerable increase that occurs in the Hydrocarbon Tax rate due to the integration of the regional rate into the special tax rate.
 The measure was approved in the 2018 Budget, but its entry into force was delayed until January 1, 2019.
-The main effect of this measure was a change in the way the tax was paid (previously it appeared directly in the accounts of the Autonomous Communities. and since 2019 it is first part of the State accounts and then transferred along with the rest of the participation in taxes; More details of this change can be found in Information Note 5 of the 2018 Annual Report), but, in the process of harmonizing the rate in all the Autonomous Communities, the measure also represented an increase in the rate.
-Other changes, such as the exemptions for natural gas, diesel and fuel oil used in the generation of electrical energy incorporated by RDL 15/2018, barely had any effect on the average rate.
+The main effect of this measure was a change in the way the tax was collected (previously it appeared directly in the accounts of the Autonomous Communities). and since 2019 it first forms part of the State accounts and then is transferred together with the rest of the participation in taxes; More details on this change can be found in Information Note 5 of the 2018 Annual Report), but, in the process of harmonising the rate in all the autonomous communities, the measure also entailed an increase in the rate.
+Other changes, such as the exemptions on natural gas, diesel and fuel oil used in the generation of electricity incorporated by Royal Decree-Law 15/2018, had little effect on the average rate.